How to Quote Plastering Jobs in the UK (2026)

 Scope of work

 Be specific.
-Not “re-skim lounge” – write “prepare and skim coat lounge ceiling and four walls, approximately 42m2, including making good around light fittings and skirting boards.”
+Not “re-skim lounge” but “prepare and skim coat lounge ceiling and four walls, approximately 42m2, including making good around light fittings and skirting boards.”
 The more detail, the more trust.
 And if the customer tries to add extras later, you have a clear scope to refer back to.

 Materials

-Specify what is included – bonding coat, finishing plaster, angle beads, scrim tape – and what is not.
+Specify what is included (bonding coat, finishing plaster, angle beads, scrim tape) and what is not.
 If the customer is supplying anything, note it clearly.
 Material cost overruns are one of the most common sources of disputes on plastering jobs.

 Show labour and materials separately where possible.
 Customers feel more confident when they can see where the money is going.

-Total price (inc. VAT if applicable)
+Total price including VAT

 Payment terms